mui/material-ui/docs/data/joy/components/avatar/avatar.md

 ### Vertical

-If you need to render the avatar group in vertical axis, provides CSS `writing-mode: vertical-rl` to the `AvatarGroup` and rotate the extra element by -90 degree.
+If you need to render the avatar grouped vertically, add the CSS `writing-mode: vertical-rl` property to the `AvatarGroup` and rotate the extra element, if existent, by -90 degrees.

 :::info
 This approach preserves the overlapping offset between avatars whereas `flex-direction: column` does not.